leonsview/lettercastdiy/README.md

 Transform your newsletters into personalized podcasts delivered via WhatsApp.

+We started building this project with the start of the hackathon completely from scratch.

 ## Overview

 Lettercast is a modern web application that converts newsletter content into audio format, making it easier to consume information on the go.
 Get the insights you love, delivered as a weekly AI-powered podcast episode right to your WhatsApp.